One of many spectacular views from the Panorama Trail

 The beautiful town of Kandersteg

-Once you arrive at the gondola lift station, you have two choices: you can either hike the 1.9 miles (3 km) to Oeschinen Lake or take the gondola.
+Once you arrive at the gondola station, you have two choices: you can either hike the 1.9 miles (3 km) to Oeschinen Lake or take the gondola.
 The gondola ride isn’t particularly scenic by Swiss standards, so it’s mainly a way to save time and energy.
 As of this writing, a return ticket costs 32 CHF for adults and 16 CHF for children aged 6 to 15.
 Many people opt to hike to the lake and use the gondola for the return trip to Kandersteg, which cuts the cost in half.
-If you have a Swiss Half Fare Card, you’ll get a 50% discount on all tickets.
+If you have a Swiss Half Fare Card, you’ll get a 50% discount.

 Oeschinensee Panorama Trail